How Does Truebit Work?

-Truebit Verify is aimed at developing, deploying and executing Truebit Functions, apart from Truebit API Tasks with complete transparency.
-Truebit's platform provides proof of the correct execution of your code and allows you to integrate safely with different APIs, move data between blockchains, and implement complex application code.
+**Truebit Verify provides a transparent environment to develop, deploy, and execute both Truebit Functions and Truebit API Tasks.** Truebit's platform generates proof of the correct execution of your code and allows you to integrate safely with different APIs, move data between blockchains, and implement complex application code.

 **There are two execution types**: